joelim01/joelim01.github.io/_posts/2016-09-10-partials_and_dry_views.markdown

 *"So what's the last option?"* So glad you asked!

 3. Rails is magical.
 Template Inheritance is pretty cool.
 From the rubyonrails.org guide:
 > Layout declarations cascade downward in the hierarchy, and more specific layout declarations always override more general ones.
 Similar to the Layout Inheritance logic, if a template or partial is not found in the conventional path, the controller will look for a template or partial to render in its inheritance chain.
 >

 Which means that you can let Rails handle at least some of the logic for you.
 Take a look at this revised file and folder structure for the example from above...
 ![](https://dl.dropboxusercontent.com/u/455813290/Blog%20Images/9-10-16/Screen%20Shot%202016-09-10%20at%202.44.07%20PM.png)

-Lets say we break out our actions into a separate partial called 'dinner_actions'...
-And lets also say that we divide up our actions according to the controller they'll serve.
+Let's say we break out our actions into a separate partial called 'dinner_actions'.
+Let's also say that we divide up our actions according to the controller they'll serve.
 So in the previous example, the dinner/index dinner actions stay with the dinner/index.html file, and the reservations/index dinner actions stay with the reservations/index.html file.
 (If this is confusing, and it can be, look at the tree below)

 We call our 'shared/dinners/dinners' partial from 'dinners/index' and 'reservations/index' as we would in the first example, but instead of packing all our logic into this controller, we instead include a a render call for a partial 'dinner_actions' (notice there is no leading directory structure).
 Rails will look inside of 'shared/dinners' (the location of the partial folder), not find a matching partial, and then fall back one step in the heirarchy.
 This one step back is determined by the file calling the partial (so either 'dinners/' or 'reservations/') which means that we automagically don't have to worry about writing any logic related to which view the partial is in.
 It will call the correct 'dinner_actions' just by 'failing' back a level in the search path.